dzanotelli/drypy/drypy/docs/quickstart.rst

 Custom substitute
 -----------------

-Sometimes we may have complex situations we want to manage in a custom way, providing a complete substitute to the original function.
+Sometimes we may have complex situations we want to manage in a custom way providing a complete substitute to the original function.
 The *sheriff-deputy* pattern comes here in help:

 .. code-block:: python

-   from drypy.deputy import sheriff
+   from drypy.patterns import sheriff

    @sheriff
    def foo(bar):